Mu-Sigma/muHVT/README.md

 The creation of a predictive set of maps involves four steps -

-1. **Compress:** Compress the dataset using a percentage compression rate and a quantization threshold using the HVT() function (Map A)
+1. **Compress:** Compress the datasetInstallation of muHVT 3.0.0 using a percentage compression rate and a quantization threshold using the HVT() function (Map A)
 2. **Remove outlier cells:** Manually identify and remove the outlier cells from the dataset using the removeOutliers() function (Map B)
 3. **Compress the dataset without outliers:** Again, compress the dataset without outlier(s) using n_cells, depth and a quantization threshold using the HVT() function (Map C)
 4. **Predict based on a predictive set of maps:** Using the mlayerHVT() function